Second Schleswig War: Aftermath

 In the Prussian forces' first clash of arms since reorganization, their effectiveness proved clear, something the Austrians ignored to their cost 18 months later in the Austro-Prussian War, and contributed to a perception in the German states that Prussia was the only state that could defend the other German states against external aggression.
 (See Unification of Germany.)
 Prussia and Austria took over the respective administration of Schleswig and Holstein under the Gastein Convention of 14 August 1865.
 About 200,000 Danes came under German rule.

-Following the loss, Christian IX went behind the backs of the Danish government to contact the Prussians, offering that the whole of Denmark could join the German confederation, if Denmark could stay united with Schleswig and Holstein.
+Following the loss, Christian IX went behind the backs of the Danish government to contact the Prussians, offering that the whole of Denmark could join the German Confederation, if Denmark could stay united with Schleswig and Holstein.
 This proposal was rejected by Bismarck, who feared that the ethnic strife in Schleswig between Danes and Germans would then stay unresolved.
 Christian IX's negotiations were not publicly known until published in the 2010 book Dommedag Als by Tom Buk-Swienty, who had been given access to the royal archives by Queen Margrethe II.

 The Peace of Prague in 1866 confirmed Denmark's cession of the two duchies, but promised a plebiscite to decide whether north Schleswig wished to return to Danish rule.
 This provision was unilaterally set aside by a resolution of Prussia and Austria in 1878.

+The French control over the power arrangements in Germany, enjoyed by France for centuries (since Cardinal Richelieu), was lost, precipitating the rise of Germany that eventually culminated in the First World War.